siliconflow/onediff/README_ENTERPRISE.md

 ### ComfyUI SVD

-  For model details, visit [Hugging Face - stable-video-diffusion-xt-comfyui-deepcache-int8](https://huggingface.co/siliconflow/stable-video-diffusion-xt-comfyui-deepcache-int8).
+  For model details and to **access the model files and Workflow below** ,visit [Hugging Face - stable-video-diffusion-xt-comfyui-deepcache-int8](https://huggingface.co/siliconflow/stable-video-diffusion-xt-comfyui-deepcache-int8).

 <details>